 (3) An agreement entered into, or purportedly entered into, by a delegate of the Sheriff of Western Australia with an offender before the commencement has, and is deemed always to have had, force and effect.

+3 The Courts and Tribunals (Electronic Processes Facilitation) Act 2013 s.
+95 had not come into operation when it was deleted by the Fines, Penalties and Infringement Notices Enforcement Amendment Act 2020 s.
+107.